KamranAshar/Data_Visualization_Titanic-/README.md

 The Titanic dataset is sourced from Seaborn's built-in datasets and includes information about passengers on the Titanic, such as age, class, fare, and survival status.

 # Dependencies-
-Python 3
+Python 3,
-Jupyter Notebooks
+Jupyter Notebooks,
-Pandas
+Pandas,
-Seaborn
+Seaborn,
-Matplotlib
+Matplotlib.